somewhere nowhere prints and books for sale

 260 x 210 mm

 In 2015 Harriet took up residency as Poet in the Meadow among the flowers in High Borrowdale.
 It was a time of solitude, slowing down and simply being in the meadow: in rain and sun, at night, through electric storms, and under a full moon, getting to know the flowers.
 This poems in this 62-page book have emerged from Harriet's notebooks.
-There are 160 limited edition copies, each one signed and numbered, with the beautiful meadow strip (designed by Kate Brundrett) individually hand coloured.
-If you'd like to buy one for £10 (+£1.50 p&P) please head over to our little shop.
+There are 160 limited edition copies, each one signed and numbered and individually hand coloured.
+If you'd like to buy one please head over to our little shop. £10 +£1.50 P&P (UK only - please contact us for overseas delivery) .
+SORRY - THIS ITEM HAS NOW SOLD OUT

 Limited Edition Prints